linux-china/dotenvx-rs/README.md

 You can use the `dotenvx diff key1,key2` command to display the difference values from .env files, and dotenvx will search all .env files in the current directory and compare the values of the specified keys.

+**Tips**: you can use `dotenvx diff --format csv key1,key2` to output the difference in CSV format, and use other tools to process the CSV data for further analysis.

 # References

 * [Dotenvx](https://dotenvx.com/): encrypts your .env files–limiting their attack vector while retaining their benefits.